Interservice rivalry: Pakistan

 The Pakistani Armed Forces used to fight over a number of issues.
 One in particular was predominantly between the Navy and the Army over budget distribution.
 A key point of friction was the induction of the cruiser PNS Babur.
-This was resolved when Pakistani think tanks realized the need for interservice harmony and established the Joint Services Headquarters, which reduces friction between the services.
+This was resolved when Pakistani think tanks realised the need for interservice harmony and established the Joint Services Headquarters, which reduces friction between the services.
+The PNS Zulfiqar (K265), a River-class frigate, was damaged beyond repair after a Pakistani F-86 mistook it for an Indian ship due an interservice conflict between the Pakistan Navy and Pakistan Air Force.

 United States

-The United States Department of Defense was originally created to provide overall coordination for the various branches of the U.S. Armed Forces, whose infighting, particularly between the Army and Navy, was seen as detrimental to military effectiveness during World War II.
+The U.S. Department of Defense was originally created to provide overall coordination for the various branches of the U.S. Armed Forces, whose infighting, particularly between the Army and Navy, was seen as detrimental to military effectiveness during World War II.

 The rivalries are also based on services' individual philosophies for rules and behavior.
-An author wrote in 2012 about the differing cultures of the United States Air Force and the United States Navy's pilots:
+An author wrote in 2012 about the differing cultures of the US Air Force's pilots and the US Navy's aviators:

-Various mechanisms are used to manage or curb interservice rivalries.
-In the United States Armed Forces, for example, an officer must complete at least one joint tour in another service to reach the level of Flag or General Officer.
-Such officers may be described as "wearing purple," a reference to the symbolic colors of each branch: red (Marines), green (Army), and blue (Air Force, Navy, Coast Guard).
+Various mechanisms are used to manage or curb interservice rivalry.
+In the U.S. Armed Forces, for example, an officer must complete at least one joint tour in another service to reach the level of flag or general officer.
+Such officers may be described as being "purple," a reference to the combination of the symbolic colors of each branch: red (Marines), green (Army), and blue (Air Force, Navy, Coast Guard).

 One well-known encounter, the Revolt of the Admirals, took place after the end of World War II.
-The newly-created United States Air Force sought to create a doctrine which relied heavily on strategic long-range bombing and the Army a large number of reservist troops.
-Both the Air Force and the Army claimed that the future of warfare depended on the issue of nuclear deterrent, and as such the use of naval gunfire support, as well as the amphibious assault doctrine of the U.S. Marine Corps, was outdated and would never be used again.
-The Secretary of Defense Louis A. Johnson proceeded to strip the Navy of funds on its first supercarrier, the United States.
+The newly-created U.S. Air Force sought to create a doctrine which relied heavily on strategic long-range bombing and the Army a large number of reservist troops.
+Both the Air Force and the Army claimed that the future of warfare depended on the issue of nuclear deterrence, and as such the use of naval gunfire support, as well as the amphibious assault doctrine of the U.S. Marine Corps, was outdated and would never be used again.
+Secretary of Defense Louis A. Johnson proceeded to strip the Navy of funds on its first supercarrier, the United States.
 This cancellation caused multiple high ranking Navy personnel to resign.
 The aftermath backfired against the Navy, and caused Congress to review, and after investigation enabled the implementation of the creation of a Strategic Air Force supporting a nuclear mission.